 Pellet stoves often have smaller effects on home insurance premiums because they are much less likely to cause house fires than wood-burning models.

 Pellet stoves heat compressed wood pieces or sawdust instead of logs.
 This method is more cost-efficient, cleaner and doesn't cause jumping sparks.
 Because they burn cleaner fuel, pellet stoves don't create a large creosote buildup.
 Your pellet stove also does not need a chimney connection for ventilation.
 Any ongoing inspection that your provider requires for your pellet stove might be less rigorous than if you had a wood-burning stove.

 Unlike wood-burning stoves, pellet stoves do need a power source.
 They have to run an auger to feed pellets into the stove's burning compartment.
 For insurance purposes, keep a battery backup for the pellet stove, as insurance providers have very specific exclusions related to losses from power failure.

 Some insurers won't cover losses from power failures unless you lose power because of weather, fires or other insured perils.
-Imagine that the power fails at a utility plant, but the failure isn't caused by weather or another peril insured against.
+Imagine that the power fails at a utility plant, but the failure isn't caused by weather or another insured peril.
 Let's say that this outage causes you to lose power, too.
-If the power failure harms the circuitry of your electronically-heated pellet stove, you might not be able to file a claim to replace it.
+If the power failure harms the circuitry of your electronically heated pellet stove, you might not be able to file a claim to replace it.